The Science of ACEs & Toxic Stress

 The Impact of ACEs and Toxic Stress on Health

 ACEs and toxic stress are associated with increased risk of a wide range of health conditions in both pediatric and adult populations, known as ACE-Associated Health Conditions.
-The life expectancy of individuals with six or more ACEs is 19 years shorter than that of individuals with none.
-(7)
+The life expectancy among populations with six or more ACEs is 19 years shorter than that of populations with none. [ 7 ]

 Below is a list of key ACE-Associated Health Conditions for populations by age.
 Click here for a more complete list of ACE-Associated Health Conditions for children and adults.